 - Important discoveries and research highlights in biogeosciences.

 - Solutions to or progress with long-standing and important questions in biogeosciences.

 - Research findings of high interest to the broad geoscience community or to the broader public and media.

 A manuscript submitted for consideration as a BG Letter will be handled with priority.
 After the completion of peer review, a decision will be made whether the manuscript can be accepted for final publication in BG as a research article or as a BG Letter.
 Papers accepted for final publication as BG Letters will also become "highlight articles", which are promoted on the websites of BG and EGU.

-During the submission process, please make sure to select the Letter manuscript type, specify the request for consideration as a BG Letter in your "Cover letter (information for the Co-Editor)" and use the "Potential BG Letter/highlight article" textbox to justify why your manuscript qualifies for the manuscript type BG Letters in the corresponding textbox.
+During the submission process, please make sure to select the Letter manuscript type, specify the request for consideration as a BG Letter in your "Cover letter (information for the Co-Editor)" and justify why your manuscript qualifies for the manuscript type BG Letters in the corresponding textbox.

 In the review process, BG Letters are expected to be rated as outstanding/excellent in the principal review criteria.
 Building on the ratings and recommendations of the referees and handling editor, the BG executive committee will decide whether to accept the paper for final publication as a BG Letter and "highlight article".
 If not accepted as a BG Letter, the manuscript may still be accepted for final publication as a research article.
 Under certain circumstances, e.g., if the manuscript does not comply with the formatting requirements, a paper not accepted as a BG Letter but as a research article may still be labeled as a "highlight article" – in analogy to other manuscript types, that were from the beginning not formatted and intended as a BG Letter (cf. EGU newsworthy research guide).